Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

-However, for certain $n \ge 3$ planar lines not passing through the origin that have $n$ formally different intersection points $V_{ ij}:= l^i \cap l^j, \; \forall i \in \{ 1,\ldots,n \}, j = i^{\oplus}$, the graph $G$ formed by the sequence $S_g$ of intersection points $(V_{12}, V_{23}, \ldots, V_{(n-1)n}, V_{n1}, V_{12})$ may be not an enclosed $n$-sided convex polygon with the origin inside.
-Specifically, 1) the graph $G$ may be not enclosed.
-For example, the graph in \cref{sub-fig-24n3} is a line segment not enclosed; 2) $G$ may degenerate to a polygon whose number of edges $< n$, or even not a polygon but line segments or a point.
-For example, the graph in \cref{sub-fig-24n1} is a triangle degenerated from a quadrilateral; 3) $G$ may be not convex (may be concave or complex (self-intersecting)), as illustrated in \cref{sub-fig-concave} and \cref{sub-fig-complex}; 4) The origin $(0,0)$ may lie outside $G$, as shown in \cref{sub-fig-originnotin}.
+However, for certain $n \ge 3$ planar lines not passing through the origin that have $n$ formally different intersection points $V_{ ij}, \; i \in \{ 1,\ldots,n \}, j = i^{\oplus}$, the graph $G$ formed by $S_g$ may be not an enclosing $n$ sided convex polygon with the origin in its interior.
+Specifically, 1) the graph $G$ may be not enclosing.
+For example, the graph $G$ in \cref{sub-fig-24n3} is a line segment and is not enclosing; 2) The graph $G$ may degenerate to a polygon whose number of edges less than $n$, or even not a polygon but line segments or a point.
+For example, the graph $G$ in \cref{sub-fig-24n1} is a triangle, not a quadrilateral as required; 3) The graph $G$ may be not convex (may be concave or self-intersecting), as illustrated in \cref{sub-fig-concave} and \cref{sub-fig-complex}; 4) The origin $(0,0)$ may be not in the interior of the graph $G$, as shown in \cref{sub-fig-originnotin}.

-As discussed above, the system of constraints \cref{eqn:detcon} is not sufficient to guarantee that $G$ formed by the sequence of intersection points $(V_{12}, V_{23}, \ldots, V_{(n-1)n}, V_{n1}, V_{12})$ is an enclosed $n$-sided convex polygon with the origin inside.
-To this end, we are going to provide additional constraints in \cref{theorem:1}.
+As discussed above, the constraints \cref{eqn:detcon} are not sufficient to guarantee that the graph $G$ formed by $S_g$ is an enclosing $n$ sided convex polygon with the origin in its interior.
+To this end, we provide additional constraints in \cref{theorem:1}.

 Before proceeding to \cref{theorem:1}, we first introduce \cref{lemma:4}.
-This lemma is useful in the sense that once constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are satisfied, we no longer need to explicitly enforce that all $n$ intersection points (or lines) are different from each other.
+This lemma is useful in the sense that once constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are satisfied, we no longer need to explicitly enforce that all $n$ intersection points (resp.~ lines) are indeed different from each other.